 At that point, I began what turned out to be a tiring climb where I counted 13 switchbacks covering a length of 2km.

-During most of this strenuous part of the hike, I got great open views across Tafjorden of the waterfall that I think was called Slufsåfossen (or it could be “Pinåfossen” on the Pinå Stream though it was hard to tell from the maps).
+During most of this strenuous part of the hike, I got great open views across Tafjorden towards the waterfall that I think was called Slufsåfossen (or it could be “Pinåfossen” on the Pinå Stream though it was hard to tell from the maps).

 It wasn’t until I was on about the 10th or 11th switchback before I even started to get a glimpse of Muldalsfossen.

-The houses you see next to the falls belonged to the Muldal Farm, which sat right of this climbing section of trail.
+The houses you see next to the falls belonged to the Muldal Farm.

 Once I was finally done with this climb, I found myself at another bridge upstream of the top of the falls as well as next to the aforementioned Muldal Farm.